Treasury transfer

 Customer scenarios

-Luvion is aimed at teams that already manage valuable on-chain operations and need stronger authorization before funds move, contracts change, tokens mint, or bridge routes execute.
+Luvion is built for teams that manage valuable on-chain operations and need policy-checked, threshold-secured, audit-ready authorization before funds move, contracts change, tokens mint, or bridge routes execute.

 A foundation, DAO, or protocol team needs a safer approval path before moving large treasury balances to a new address.